 Session Replay Viewer

 The Session Replay viewer lets you watch replays with full context alongside an event timeline and developer tools.
-Product managers and analysts use it to understand user behavior and identify UX friction, while developers use it to correlate user actions with network activity and console errors during debugging.
+Product managers and analysts use the viewer to understand user behavior and identify UX friction.
+Developers use the viewer to correlate user actions with network activity and console errors during debugging.

 Resizable panels

 The expanded viewer opens when you select the expand icon on any replay.
-It contains three panels you can resize to fit your workflow:
+The expanded viewer contains three panels you can resize to fit your workflow:

 To resize a panel, drag the divider between any two panels.
 The panels adjust to the position you set.